kadimi/wp.box/README.md

   ```
   192.168.33.10  wp.dev
-  # 192.168.33.10  awesome.box # Or whatever hostname you used.
+  # 192.168.33.10  awesome.box # Or whatever hostname you provided.
   ```

 1. **Visit website**

-  URL is http://wp.dev or the hostname you provided.
+  URL is http://wp.dev/ or whatever hostname you provided.

 ### Included out of the box